jndctranslation/landing_page/_posts/2011-12-31-english-speaking-countries-in-africa.md

 ---
 layout: blog
-title: Spanish Speaking Countries in Europe
+title: Spanish Speaking Countries in South America
 description: >-
   Being the second largest continent in the world, one might wonder if there are any English-speaking countries in Africa.
 And the answer would be yes, there